green-loan-portal/green-loan-portal.github.io/index.md

 Arslan Rakhmankulov: My goals for this project is to obtain mastery of the Meteor technology stack.
 I primarily worked on the back-end along with some front end relating to application forms.

-Ryota Seki: My goals for this project are to get comfortable with using the web application framework Meteor and to learn the different components associated with it (React and Mongo DB), and to learn the process/workflow of contributing to open source projects.
+Ryota Seki: My goals for this project are to get comfortable with using the web application framework Meteor, to learn the different components associated with it (React and Mongo DB), and to learn the process/workflow of working with and contributing to open source projects.
 I implemented a few features on the front end.

 ## Installation